 What is Risk Analysis?

-Everyone knows the demise of RMS Titanic.
+Everyone knows the demise of the RMS Titanic.
 On its maiden voyage, the “unsinkable” ship plunged to the bottom of the ocean.
 However, the tragedy would not occur if they did not succumb to the pressure of fierce competition.
 They could prevent it if they acknowledged the design flaw and anticipated all the worst possible events during the voyage.
-To put simply, it could have been prevented if they conducted a thorough risk analysis.
+To put it simply, it could have been prevented if they conducted a thorough risk analysis.

 In a business environment, risk analysis is a crucial process of evaluating the probable occurrence of any detrimental situation within an organization or a company.
 This process shows an estimate of the extent of the impact once the event occurs.